boredcoder411/cgma/README.md

 COOK a = 0
 COOK b = 1
-EDGE nums > 0 REPEAT
+EDGE nums > 0 STREAK
     YAP a
     COOK c = a + b
     COOK a = b